po1sigala/live/01-Class-Content/14-MVC-dev/01-Activities/24-Stu_Auth-Review/README.md

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* How can we make user authentication more secure?
+* What other tools can be used to handle user authentication in a Node.js application?

 Use [Google](https://www.google.com) or another search engine to research this.